 This selects the source for the exciter.
-Options are Internal or External.
+Options are Internal, External or Receiver.
 Internal selects the internal generator, i.e. the output from the internal audio processor.
 This option must be selected when the digital or analog inputs are used.
 External selects the MPX BNC input.
 This option must be selected when the transmitter is used with an external audio processor connected to the MPX BNC input.
+Receiver selects the MPX output of the FM receiver as the source for the exciter.